Ilford Road Metro station

+The platforms at Ilford Road station straddle the 55th parallel north.

 History

-Unlike nearby South Gosforth and West Jesmond stations, which were converted from British Rail stations, Ilford Road was purpose-built for the Tyne and Wear Metro on a site with no previous station history.
-It was the "typical Metro halt" used in publicity when the system first opened.
-When other stations were being repainted red, green or blue in the early 2000s, Ilford Road was repainted in original brown, with much of the unpainted concrete being painted cream.
+Unlike nearby and stations, which were converted from British Rail stations, Ilford Road was purpose-built for the Tyne and Wear Metro on a site with no previous station.> It was the "typical Metro halt" used in publicity when the system first opened.
+(Note: Ilford Road station is featured – from a variety of angles – many times in the video, to illustrate a "typical Metro halt".
+Including at 0:16, 2:13, 2:29, 4:37, 5:19, 6:06, 7:41 & 8:27.)
+When other stations were being repainted red, green or blue in the early 2000s, Ilford Road was repainted in its original brown, with much of the unpainted concrete being painted cream.

+The Metro station was used by 394,928 passengers in 2024/25, considerably lower than the pre-pandemic figure of 607,413 in 2018/19.

 Facilities

 The station has two side platforms, with separate step-free access to both via ramps.
 Access to the southbound platform is from the junction of Albury Road and Woodthorne Road, whilst access to the northbound platform is from Ilford Road.
-Access between platforms is also step free, and is by the road bridge on Moorfield Road, around 100 m south of the station.
+Access between platforms is also step-free and is via the road bridge on Moorfield Road, around 100 m south of the station.

-Each platform is equipped with ticket machines, waiting shelter, seating, next train information display, timetable posters, and an emergency help point.
-There is no dedicated car parking available at this station.
-There is provision for cycle parking, with two cycle pods available for use.
+There is no car parking available at the station.
+There is provision for cycle parking, with five cycle pods available.
+Each platform is equipped with ticket machines, a waiting shelter, seating, next train information displays, timetable posters, and an emergency help point on both platforms.

-Ticket machines are able to accept payment with credit and debit card (including contactless payment), notes and coins.
+The ticket machines accept credit and debit cards (including contactless payment), notes and coins.
 The station is also fitted with smartcard validators, which feature at all stations across the network.